LBCrion/sfwbar/doc/sfwbar.rst

 Exec
         Read data from an output of a shell command

+ExecClient
+        Read data from an executable, this source will read a bust of data using it to populate the variables and emit a trigger event once done.
+        This source accepts two parameters, command to execute and a trigger to emit.

+SocketClient
+        Read data from a socket, this source will read a bust of data using it to populate the variables and emit a trigger event once done.
+        This source accepts two parameters, a socket address and a trigger to emit.

 MpdClient
         Read data from Music Player Daemon IPC (data is polled whenever MPD responds to an 'idle player' event).
+        MpdClient emits trigger "mpd"

 SwayClient
         Receive updates on Sway state, updates are the json objects sent by sway, wrapped into an object with a name of the event i.e.
-        ``window: { sway window change object }``
+        ``window: { sway window change object }`` SwayClient emits trigger "sway"

 The file source also accepts further optional argumens specifying how scanner should handle the source, these can be: